hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 RMarkdown is a file format which allows you to save/share your R code with collaborators along with tables, figures, and text describing the interpretation all in a single document!

-R Markdown documents provide quick, reproducible reporting from R. You write your document using the **Markdown language** and within it **embed executable R code chunks**.
+RMarkdown documents provide quick, reproducible reporting from R. You write your document using the **Markdown language** and within it **embed executable R code chunks**.
 The code chunks are paired with **knitr syntax**, so that once your document is complete you can easily convert it into one of several common formats (i.e. HTML, PDF, PPT).

 <p align="center">
 <img src="../img/rmarkdown_workflow.png" width="500">